7 Ways to Treat Bad Breath Naturally

 6. Chewing herbs

 Parsley is very high in chlorophyll.
 Chewing parsley or mint leaves is a natural cure for bad breath.
-Chewing these herbs is especially good if you ate before garlic or onions.
-These plants seem to reduce the production of gas in your gut and promoted better digestion.
-Also herbs like coriander, ginger, cumin and fennel are helpful and chewing them freshens the breath.
+Chewing these herbs is especially beneficial after eating garlic or onions.
+Parsley and mint seem to reduce the production of gas in your gut and promote better digestion.
+Also herbs like coriander, ginger, cumin and fennel are helpful and chewing them freshens your breath.
 If you are interested in herbs and herbal remedies, you can find more useful information in my e-book the Herbal Remedies Guide.
 This guide will teach you how to treat common ailments using herbs.

-Peelu is a tree whose fibers contains minerals that help oral hygiene and prevents gum bleeding.
+Peelu is a tree whose fibers contain minerals that help oral hygiene and prevent gum bleeding.
 It also has agents that kill germs and a natural scent that refreshes breath.
 There are products that contain peelu as dental fibers, toothpaste or chewing gums.